0atman/noboilerplate/scripts/38-autism.md

 # Extra-terrestrial Star Projection

 Looked at from Earth, they certainly do.
 But seen from another point of view, another Galaxy perhaps, the grouping might not exist, or be missing some stars, or have gained a few others.

-It exists as Ursa Minor only in as a presentation to us, a grouping of stars that tend to go together.
+It exists as Ursa Minor only as a presentation to us, a grouping of stars that tend to go together.
 And we make these groupings because it is very useful to us.

 Find a couple of bright stars in a shape you recognise, and you can more easily find the rest of the constellation, even in conditions that are less than idea.

 And once you recognise Ursa Minor, you can orient yourself to the north star.

+Once you've recognised the Autism constellation of behaviours, you can name it.
+Names have power.

+To name a thing is to control it,
+To name your behaviours "Autism" gives permission to feel the way you feel

 And you can begin to find your way.